 Motorhomes can cost anywhere between tens of thousands of pounds and hundreds of thousands of pounds.
 The average new motorhome cost is way over £50,000, but you don’t have to set your budget that high when you’re just starting out.

-Since you have other costs to consider, such as stocking your motorhome, doing repairs, and more, you should craft a budget closer to what you would pay for a car or truck (£15,000-£35,000).
+Since you have other costs to consider, such as stocking your motorhome, doing repairs, and more, you should craft a budget closer to what is realistic for you.

 How Much Money Do You Have to Put Down on a Motorhome?